 One thing I find helpful when buying pre-packaged foods (such as string cheese) is to buy them in bulk.
 Those can get so expensive but if you can buy them at Sam’s Club or Costco, its much more cost-effective.
 This can help you to keep healthy food in their bellies and protect your wallet.

+Many of these recommendations would also work for snacks for road trips.
 I hope my post has given you some ideas on how to make healthy snacks readily available for yourself and for your kids.
 What are your favorite healthy snacks?